THC vs. CBD: Understanding the Difference

 Finding Your Perfect Dose

-Whether you choose THC or CBD, start with a small dose and wait.
+If you choose THC or CBD, start with a small dose and wait.

 For CBD, give it a few days of consistent use.
 For THC, especially edibles, be patient.
 Wait at least 2 hours before taking more.
 You can always take more, but you can’t un-take it.